 How to use Night Sight

 When you open the camera on your Pixel in lower light conditions, you'll get a little notification on the viewfinder asking if you want to use Night Sight.
 You can tap this to go directly to Night Sight.

 Or you'll be able to find Night Sight in the shooting modes in your Pixel camera.
 Once you're in Night Sight mode, you just have to press the shutter button and it begins the capture, which will take a few seconds.

 If it's quite dark, you might need to tap to focus and you'll normally need to find something that gives some contrast so the camera can snap into focus.

 Google has suggested you share your own Night Photos with #teampixel #nightsight on social media and has shared some of its own photos.

 We've included some Night Sight samples here from the Pixel 3 XL.
-We've found Night Sight to be a great performer over the past 12 months.
-Only now is it starting to be surpassed by newer devices.
-The Huawei P30 Pro is clearly a better performer in low light conditions and the new iPhone 11 does a great job too.
+We've found Night Sight to be a great performer over the years it has been available, with each iteration of the Pixel phone offering a great night shooting experience.